-Athletics: Jamaica sprinter Livermore tests positive says JADCO
+Athletics: Jamaica's Livermore tests positive says anti-doping panel chief

 | KINGSTON, Jamaica

-KINGSTON, Jamaica Jamaica's Commonwealth Games 200-metres bronze medalist Jason Livermore could face a four-year ban after returning a positive test for a banned substance in December, the chairman of the country's Anti-Doping Disciplinary Panel said on Friday.
+KINGSTON, Jamaica Jamaica's Commonwealth Games 200-metres bronze medalist Jason Livermore tested positive for a banned substance in December, the chairman of the country's Anti-Doping Disciplinary Panel said on Friday.

-Kent Gammon, who headed the Jamaica Anti-Doping Commission's (JADCO) independent three-member panel, told Reuters that the 29-year-old Livermore had returned the positive result in an out-of-competition test on Dec.
+Kent Gammon, who heads the independent three-member panel, told Reuters that the 29-year-old Livermore had returned the positive result in an out-of-competition test on Dec.
 16.

-Livermore declined to comment on Gammon's statement when contacted by Reuters.
+Livermore, who could face a four-year ban, declined to comment on Gammon's statement when contacted by Reuters.

-Gammon would not give the name or type of the alleged banned substance but said Livermore had violated Article 2.1 of JADCO's anti-doping rules, which refers to the "Presence of a prohibited substance or its metabolites or markers in an athlete's sample".
+Gammon would not name the alleged banned substance but said Livermore had violated Article 2.1 of the Jamaica Anti-Doping Commission's (JADCO's) rules, which refer to the "Presence of a prohibited substance or its metabolites or markers in an athlete's sample".

 Livermore, who also won gold at the 2014 Commonwealth Games in the 4x100m with Usain Bolt, Kemar Bailey-Cole and Nickel Ashmeade, had a preliminary hearing on Friday in front of the disciplinary panel at the Jamaica Conference Centre.